Skip to main content

 That number is the bidirectional aggregate per GPU.
 Half of it goes outbound, half comes inbound.
 When a vendor data sheet quotes "1.8 TB/s NVLink", that is the sum of both directions.
 When you are sizing an all-reduce, the relevant number for the bytes-per-second a GPU can put on the wire is half of that, because all-reduce is a duplex operation: every byte sent is matched by a byte received.

-Per-lane bandwidth is the harder factor to grow.
+Per-link bandwidth is the harder factor to grow.
 It rides on the SerDes (serializer/deserializer) generation, which moves on a multi-year cycle and is gated by signal integrity, not by chip area.
-Going from NVLink3's 25 GB/s lanes to NVLink4's 50 GB/s lanes required a SerDes upgrade and tighter PCB routing.
-Going from NVLink4 to NVLink5 doubled it again, this time with PAM4 modulation that lets each symbol carry two bits.
+NVLink 3 ran NRZ on its lanes; NVLink 4 introduced PAM4 modulation (two bits per symbol) and held per-link bandwidth at 50 GB/s while raising the link count from 12 to 18.
+NVLink 5 kept PAM4 and doubled the SerDes baud rate, raising per-link bandwidth to 100 GB/s with the same 18 links.
 Each of these upgrades changes the cost and complexity of every link in the fabric.

-Lane count, by contrast, is a packaging decision.
-NVIDIA can in principle add more lanes to a GPU package, but every lane consumes die area, package pins, and switch fabric ports on the other end.
-In practice, the lane count has been stable at 18 since H100 and the bandwidth growth has come almost entirely from per-lane SerDes improvements.
+Link count, by contrast, is a packaging decision.
+NVIDIA can in principle add more links to a GPU package, but every link consumes die area, package pins, and switch fabric ports on the other end.
+In practice, the link count has been stable at 18 since H100 and the bandwidth growth has come from per-lane SerDes improvements within each link.
 This is the same pattern Ethernet and InfiniBand follow: 100G to 200G to 400G to 800G is mostly a per-lane story (NRZ to PAM4 to PAM6), not a "more lanes" story.

 Half-duplex math for collective sizing